What is Venture Funding?

 - Disadvantages of Venture Capital

 Opportunity for Expansion of the Company

 Venture Capital provides the company with an opportunity to expand.
 This would not have been possible through other methods like bank loans.
-Bank loans require collateral and there is an obligation to repay the loan.
+Bank loans require collateral, and there is an obligation to repay the loan.
 However, in venture capital, the investors themselves are ready to take the risk as they believe in the company’s long-term success.
-Therefore, venture capital financing is beneficial for start-ups with high initial cost and limited operating history.
+Therefore, venture capital financing is beneficial for start-ups with high initial costs and limited operating history.

 Valuable Guidance and Expertise